mjhea0/meteor-in-action/readme.md

-# Meteor.js in Action: Create an App, Test with Liaka
+# Meteor.js in Action: Create an App, Test with Laika

 Meteor is a next generation framework used for rapidly developing web apps, which seamlessly combines popular packages like MongoDB, Node.js, and jQuery, to name a few.